hmchen47/DevOps/ITSupport/TechnicalSupportFundamentals-Google/AssigmentsAndLabs.md

 Problem: With a series of exercises and labs to familiar with Kubnetes commands, we need to install an All-in-One minikube on local machine

-Result: Alternative Could based installation is required to conduct these exercises and labs.
+Result: Alternative Could-based installation is required to conduct these exercises and labs.

 Solutions:
 1. To minimize the impact on Host Operating System, Windows 10, a Linux version of minikube will install on the Virtual Machine